KaotoIO/kaoto.io/content/docs/manual/04_datamapper/index.md

 ## Kaoto DataMapper

-{{% callout note %}}
+> [!NOTE]
-Currently Kaoto DataMapper is only supported inside the Visual Studio Code extension as a technical preview feature.
+> Currently Kaoto DataMapper is only supported inside the Visual Studio Code extension as a technical preview feature.
 In the future we will aim to bring this functionality also to the pure web version of Kaoto.
-{{% /callout %}}

-{{% callout note %}}
+> [!NOTE]
-The DataMapper supports both XML and JSON schema for rendering the data structure.
+> The DataMapper supports both XML and JSON schema for rendering the data structure.
 For both XML and JSON data, it internally generates a single XSLT step to perform configured data mappings at runtime.
 For JSON data, it leverages the json-to-xml() and xml-to-json() functions available in XSLT 3.0 to handle JSON transformations.
 While you can consume multiple XML/JSON documents using Camel Variables and/or Message Headers which are mapped to transformation parameters, the output is only a Camel Message Body.
-{{% /callout %}}

 ![Example Data Mappings](datamapper-done.png)